-- 13. A student may appeal the Principal decision through an appeal to the Vice-President.
+- 14. A student may appeal the decision of the Chief Academic Officer through an appeal to the Registrar.
 This appeal does not apply to a recommendation to suspend the student from the College.
-See section on Suspension from the College. - 14.
-The grounds for appealing the decision of the Committee are limited to the following: - a. the decision process lacked procedural fairness; - b. there is relevant new information that was not available at the time the decision was made and that may have influenced the outcome. - 15.
-The student must submit a completed Academic Misconduct Appeal Form to the Office of the Registrar no later than 10 business days from the date the Committee decision was made. - 16.
+See section on Suspension from the College. - 15.
+The grounds for appealing the decision of the Chief Academic Officer are limited to the following: - a. the decision process lacked procedural fairness; - b. there is relevant new information that was not available at the time the decision was made and that may have influenced the outcome. - 16.
+The student must submit a completed Academic Misconduct Appeal Form to the Office of the Registrar no later than ten (10) business days from the date of the decision by the Chief Academic Officer. - 17.
 An Appeal Fee of \$50 must be paid at the time the Form is submitted.
-If an Appeal is successful, the Appeal Fee will be refunded. - 17.
+If an Appeal is successful, the Appeal Fee will be refunded. - 18.
 An extension of the deadline may be provided in extenuating circumstances.
 The student must provide a written explanation for requesting a discretionary extension of the deadline to appeal.
-The Registrar will decide whether to accept the extension. - 18.
+The Registrar will decide whether to accept the extension. - 19.
 The Registrar will review the Form to confirm that it is fully completed and that the required documentation is attached.
-Incomplete forms will be returned to the Student along with a specified timeline for submitting the completed form; usually 5 business days.
+Incomplete forms will be returned to the Student along with a specified timeline for submitting the completed form; usually five (5) business days.
 If the form is not fully completed and submitted within the specified timeline, the Academic Misconduct Appeal Form will become null and void.
 The Appeal Fee is non-refundable in this circumstance.
-If time permits, the student may submit a new Form and pay another Appeal Fee. - 19.
-The Vice-President will review all relevant information and, if necessary, may request further information from any of the parties involved. - 20.
-The Vice-President will convene a Committee consisting of the Principal or designate as chair, and three additional members chosen by the Vice-President.
-The Principal will be a non-voting member.
-The Vice-President will seek a non-voting subject matter expert should the misconduct warrant one.
-No member shall be from the same department as the student filing the appeal. - 21.
+If time permits, the student may submit a new Form and pay another Appeal Fee. - 20.
+The President will review all relevant information and, if necessary, may request further information from any of the parties involved. - 21.
+The President will convene a Committee consisting of three members chosen by the President.
+The President will act as Chair of the Committee and will be a non-voting member.
+The President will seek a non-voting subject matter expert should the misconduct warrant one.
+No member shall be from the same department as the student filing the appeal. - 22.
 The Committee review will be attended by: - a.
-Members of the Committee - b.
-Principal - c.
+Academic Council Member - b.
 The student.
-The student is expected to fully participate in the review and answer any direct factual questions asked by the Committee - d.
-The relevant Instructor - e.
-The relevant Department Head
+The student is expected to fully participate in the review and answer any direct factual questions asked by the Committee - c.
+The relevant Instructor

-- f.
+- d.
+The relevant Department Head - e.
 Other persons as indicated below may attend the review: - i. a support person may accompany the student, Instructor, or Department Head.
 The support person may not speak during the tribunal. - ii.
 Witnesses.
 The student and/or the Instructor may call in witnesses to the hearing.
-Witnesses will remain outside until called in by the Chair and will leave when directed by the Chair. - 22.
-The Student will be informed of any additional information or submissions that are collected by the Committee and will be given an opportunity to provide comments before a decision is made. - 23.
+Witnesses will remain outside until called in by the Chair and will leave when directed by the Chair. - 23.
+The Student will be informed of any additional information or submissions that are collected by the Committee and will be given an opportunity to provide comments before a decision is made. - 24.
 If the grounds for an appeal are established, the Committee will determine how the appeal will be resolved.
-The courses of action are: - a. uphold the Stage One decision - b. return the Stage One decision to the Committee for reconsideration, with comments and direction - c.
-Reverse the Stage One appeal decision and submit a new decision - 24.
+The courses of action are: - a. uphold the Stage One decision - b.
+Reverse the Stage One appeal decision and submit a new decision - 25.
 The Chair will communicate the final decision with rationale and any course of action/outcome, in writing, to the student.
-A copy will be sent to the Instructor, Department Head and the Registrar to be included in the student's file. - 25.
+A copy will be sent to the Instructor, Department Head and the Registrar to be included in the student's file. - 26.
 The decision by the Committee is final and may not be appealed.